Join us on the water this summer to explore our region’s history!

 Desolation Sound

 Experience the myriad bays and inter-connected coves nestled among the small islands of Desolation Sound.
-Take in the rugged beauty of the backdrop of the coastal mountains.
-Trip includes visits to the peaceful lagoon and picturesque falls at Teakerne Arm, and to Prideaux Haven, one of the most popular boating anchorages in the region.
+Retrace areas explored by Captain George Vancouver of England and Captains Galiano and Valdez of Spain in 1792.
+The tour views the rugged beauty of the coastal mountains and we can imagine daily life for people in the past.
+Trip includes a visit to historical Refuge Cove and Prideaux Haven, one of the most popular boating anchorages in the region.

 Redonda Islands & Waddington Channel

 Heather Harbord, author of Desolation Sound, referred to West Redonda as the “Social Centre of the Sound.”
 West Redonda had two settlements – Refuge Cove and Redonda Bay.
 Of the two, Refuge Cove has always been bigger, and today is still a hive of activity, at least in the summer months, with its charming and eclectic community.
-East and West Redonda are known for their topography – their towering peaks and some of the deepest waters of the passage.
+East and West Redonda are known for their topography, towering peaks and the deepest waters of the passage.
+Some areas contain the warmest ocean water on the west coast of North America.

 Cortes Island

 Whaletown on Cortes Island received its name from a whaling station located there in the late 1800s.
-Hear about the impacts of this station, and find out about historic First Nations whaling practices in the region.
-While we circumnavigate the Island you will also learn about some of the other stories this unique island has to tell.
+Hear about the impacts of this station and find out about historic whaling practices in the region.
+While we circumnavigate the Island you will also learn about some of the other stories this unique island has to tell including historic Squirrel Cove and beautiful Von Donop Provincial Marine Park.

 Quadra Island